 Micius (in Chinese pinyin Mozi) was a Chinese philosopher during the Hundred Schools of Thought period (early portion of the Warring States period of c.475–221 BC).
 A book named after him, the Mozi, contains material ascribed to him and his followers.

 Micius strongly stand for peace, put forward the concept of "universal love", and performed strikingly original scientific work such as the pin-hole experiment that proved light travel straight.
 And his book contains some preliminary idea of Newton's first law of motion.
 It wrote: "The stop of motion is due to the opposing force...
 If there is no opposing force... the motion will never stop."
-Micius also held a belief that objects can infinitely divided into small piece, but there is smallest fundamental unit of particle, a concept with coincidence to our modern quantum physics.
+Micius also held a belief that objects cannot infinitely divided into small piece, but there is smallest fundamental unit of particle, a concept with coincidence to our modern quantum physics.
 More details can be read from https://en.wikipedia.org/wiki/Mozi